 The five-storey Monte Rosa Hutte took two years to build above Zermatt at 2883m, and it looks more like a space shuttle station than a mountain refuge.
 The aluminium shell houses a wood-panelled interior, and the building produces 90% of its power from solar energy.
 The 120-bed ‘hut’ is quite a lot more comfortable then other Alpine refuges and you get to it by traversing (there are crevasses, so you need to be accompanied by a guide) off-piste from the Rotenboden station on the Gornergrat railway line.

-Stay there: One night is enough for most people, but you can spend the rest of your week in comfort up the mountain at Hotel Riffelalp which is one of the only five-star hotels worldwide to be inaccessible by car.
+Stay there: One night is enough for most people, but you can spend the rest of your week in comfort up the mountain at Riffelalp Resort 2222, which is one of the only five-star hotels worldwide to be inaccessible by car.
 A 20-minute ride on the Gornergrat mountain railway followed by a five-minute walk (the hotel’s concierge will greet you at Riffelalp station to take your luggage) brings you there.